-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

 - Joe Raedle / Staff/Getty Images

-Jane Sanders told the Burlington Free Press at the time that the home purchase was funded by a variety of sources: She sold her share in her family’s longtime vacation home in Maine to her brother for $150,000 and borrowed some money from her retirement account.
-The couple also used an advance from a book her husband was writing.
+Jane Sanders told The Associated Press that to buy the home, the couple sold Jane’s share in her family’s longtime vacation home in Maine to her brother for $150,000, borrowed some money from Jane’s retirement account, and used an advance from a book Bernie was writing.

 The couple also owns a one-bedroom townhouse in Washington, DC.